Self-Managing DRAM: A Low-Cost Framework for Enabling Autonomous and Efficient in-DRAM Operations: Self-Managing DRAM 1 ( )

-\micronew{To prevent temporary starvation of lock regions irrespective of maintenance mechanism design, \mech{} issues an \actnack{}'d memory request every \ARI{}.
-No memory request is \actnack{}'d by two separate maintenance operations because an SMD chip does \emph{not} perform any maintenance operations for \ARI{} after the end of a maintenance operation in a lock region (\cref{subsec:control}).} \micronew{Issuing a rejected memory request strictly every \ARI{} does \emph{not} prevent the MC from serving memory requests that access other lock regions.} Within one \ARI{} (\SI{62.5}{\nano\second}) the MC can 1) activate a DRAM row other than the \actnack{}'d DRAM row, 2) serve seven (based on the standard values of $t_{RAS}$, $t_{RP}$, $t_{CCD\_L}$ timing parameters) READ/WRITE requests to this newly activated row, and 3) precharge the bank such that an activate command to the previously \actnack{}'d DRAM row can be issued every \ARI{}.
+\micronew{To prevent temporary starvation of lock regions irrespective of maintenance mechanism design, \omcr{2}{an implementation of} \mech{} issues an \actnack{}'d memory request every \ARI{}.
+No memory request is \actnack{}'d by two separate maintenance operations because an SMD chip does \emph{not} perform any maintenance operations for \omcr{2}{at least} \ARI{} after the end of a maintenance operation in a lock region (\cref{subsec:control}).} \micronew{Issuing a rejected memory request strictly every \ARI{} does \emph{not} prevent the MC from serving memory requests that access other lock regions.}\footnote{\microrevc{An \mech{} chip may reject a memory request’s activate command.
+This means that the memory scheduler, based on its scheduling algorithm, has deemed that request to be the most important request to schedule.
+Therefore, it should be in the best interest of the scheduling algorithm to serve this memory request as soon as possible.
+The ARI interval allows the memory controller to \omcr{3}{schedule} one or multiple other memory requests by leveraging lock-region-level parallelism.}} Within one \ARI{} (\SI{62.5}{\nano\second}) the MC can 1) activate a DRAM row other than the \actnack{}'d DRAM row, 2) serve seven (based on the \omcr{2}{DDR4} standard values of $t_{RAS}$, $t_{RP}$, $t_{CCD\_L}$ timing parameters) READ/WRITE requests to this newly activated row, and 3) precharge the bank such that an activate command to the previously \actnack{}'d DRAM row can be issued every \ARI{}. \microrevlabel{CQ5}\microrevc{To ensure that the memory controller retries the rejected memory request in due time, we set the number of allowed column commands (RD/WR) to an open row before an older request (to another row) is serviced (i.e., the Cap parameter~\cite{mutlu2007stall}).
+Based on \ARI{}=\SI{62.5}{\nano\second}, we use a Cap of 7 in our evaluations.}

 \textbf{\micronew{Proof of Forward Progress.}} \micronew{We consider a memory request $R$ in the memory controller's request queue to have made forward progress if it is served by the memory controller.}